 There are wheelchair-accessible restrooms on the 1st and 2nd floors.
 There is parking for customers with impairments.
-Inquire at the library counter on the second floor if you
+Inquire at the library counter on the second floor if you would like to use the nursing room.

+TEL 03-3807-9234

-TEL 03-3807-9234 ¥ ¥100 (Free for Arakawa Ward residents under junior high school age and over 65 years old.
-Persons with disabilities and their caregivers including non-residents are free of charge.) ≥ 9:30 - 17:00 (admission until 16:30) ■ Mondays (the following day if Monday is a national holiday), every 2nd Thursday of the month (cleaning day) Ekoin Temple
+- ¥ ¥100 (Free for Arakawa Ward residents under junior high school age and over 65 years old.
+Persons with disabilities and their caregivers including non-residents are free of charge.)

+- 9:00 17:00 (admission until 16:30)

+Mondays (the following day if Monday is a national holiday), every 2nd Thursday of the month (cleaning day)

+Ekoin Temple